Dow Chemical to rejig business structure

 The company said it will eliminate the current business division structure effective immediately, and move to a global business unit model that will have business presidents.

-The business presidents, who will be named later this week, will report to a five-member executive committee that includes Chief Executive Andrew Liveris and Chief Financial Officer Bill Weideman.
+The business presidents, who will be named later this week, will report to a four-member executive committee that includes Chief Executive Andrew Liveris and Chief Financial Officer Bill Weideman.

 Shares of Dow Chemical closed at $29.31 on Friday on the New York Stock Exchange.